-The historical contingency of the aforementioned matters amounts to Ps.
+The historical contingency for these matters amounts to Ps.
 1,281,084,805.

-We consider that there are serious and reasonable elements of defense to obtain a final resolution favorable to the Company's interests in the aforementioned matters; however, as in the case of any litigation matter, it is not possible to guarantee results.
+We believe that there are serious and reasonable elements of defense to obtain a final resolution favorable to the company's interests in the aforementioned matters; however, as in the case of any litigation matter, it is not possible to guarantee results.

-Finally, it is important to mention that the aforementioned tax assessments are duly guaranteed before the tax authorities.
+Finally, it is important to note that the previously mentioned tax credits are duly guaranteed before the tax authorities.

-The Company is party to various legal suits and claims during the normal course of its operations (such as litigation, arbitration, administrative proceedings that are incidental to its business including, without limitation, regulatory enforcement matters, contractual disputes, labor claims, customer claims, among others).
+Grupo Elektra, S.A.B. de C.V. is involved in various legal proceedings and trials in the normal course of its operations (such as litigation, arbitration, and administrative proceedings that are incidental to its business, including but not limited to regulatory enforcement matters, contractual disputes, labor claims, and customer trials, among others).
 Management believes that none of these litigations will have a material adverse effect on its business or financial condition.